tl-its-umich-edu/course-inventory/README.md

   defining the pod.

 * By default, the application will run with the assumption that the JSON configuration file will be named `env.json`.
-  However, `inventory.py` will also check for the environment variable `ENV_PATH`.
+  However, `environ.py` will also check for the environment variables `ENV_DIR` and `ENV_FILE`.
-  This variable can be set using the OpenShift pod configuration file.
+  These variables can be set using the OpenShift pod configuration file.
-  To use a different name for the JSON file, set `ENV_PATH` to a path beginning with `config/secrets/` and ending with the file name.
+  To use a different name for the JSON file, set `ENV_FILE` to the desired file name.
+The default value is `env.json`.
+  To use a different directory containing the JSON file, set `ENV_DIR` to the desired directory path.
+The default value is `/config/secrets`.

   * To ensure that the `yoyo-migrations` dependency can run successfully in a containerized environment, the environment variable `USER` should be defined.
   * For the value of `USER`, use the name of the project running the job.
   The `yoyo-migrations` library will obtain this value by using the [`getpass.getuser` function](https://docs.python.org/3/library/getpass.html) from the Python standard library.

-  With the above two variables set, the `env` block in the YAML file will look something like this:
+  With the above variables set, the `env` block in the YAML file will look something like this:

     ```yaml
       - env:
+        - name: ENV_DIR
+          value: /config/test_secrets
         - name: ENV_FILE
-          value: /config/secrets/env_test.json
+          value: env_test.json
         - name: USER
           value: project_name
     ```